 April 9, 1954 ~ Lori Black, commonly known as rock bassist Lori Lorax Black born in Santa Monica, California, USA ~ Daughter of 1930s child actress, singer Shirley Temple.
 First gained attention as member of Clown Alley.
 Best known for replacing Matt Lukin, who had left to form Mudhoney, in pioneering grunge outfit the Melvins.
 Black has recorded about half a dozen albums with the band, starting with Ozma released in 1989

-April 9, 1953 ~ Country singer, guitarist, songwriter Hal Ketchum, full name Hal Michael Ketchum, born in Greenwich, New York, USA ~ Admired by peers.
-Praised for his literate yet unadorned story-telling.
-Debuted in 1988 with the Threadbare Alibis album.
-Best known for songs such as Small Town Saturday Night, Past The Point Of Rescue, Sure Love, Hearts Are Gonna Roll and Stay Forever ~ Ketchum passed away in 2020
+April 9, 1953 ~ Country singer, guitarist Hal Ketchum, full name Hal Michael Ketchum, born in Greenwich, New York, USA ~ Earned critical acclaim and peer admiration for his poignant and literate yet unadorned story-telling.
+Released close to a dozen albums, starting with Threadbare Alibis in 1988.
+Though never a major star, Ketchum did find mainstream success mostly during the 1990s with about a dozen Billboard Country top 40 hits, his best known Small Town Saturday Night, Past The Point Of Rescue, and Hearts Are Gonna Roll all peaking at No.2.
+Ketchum retired from music in 2019 following a diagnosis of dementia ~ Ketchum passed away in 2020

 April 9, 1948 ~ Nicoletta Strambelli, commonly known as pop, pop rock, chanson singer, pianist Patty Pravo, born in Venice, Italy ~ Over two dozen albums to her name.
 Enjoyed popularity from the mid-1960s through the 1970s, reemerging as a star during the 1990s.
 Debuted with the single Ragazzo Triste, an Italian-language cover of Sonny & Cher's But You're Mine.
 Best known for songs such as La Bambola, Pazza Idea, Pensiero Stupendo, and E Dimmi Che Non Vuoi Morire